alphagov/government-service-design-manual/Copy and content/styleguide.md

     2.6 Capitalisation
     ------------------

-    DON’T USE BLOCK CAPITALS FOR LARGE AMOUNTS OF TEXT AS IT’S QUITE HARD TO READ.
+    DON'T USE BLOCK CAPITALS FOR LARGE AMOUNTS OF TEXT AS IT'S QUITE HARD TO READ.

     Lower case is preferable but use capitalisation for: